 - are required to participate in a rigorous training program that includes demonstration of understanding of the standards, task directions, rubrics and more

-- must demonstrate mastery of the scoring process through multiple practice sessions conducted by experts who are trained in qualifying raters
+- must acquire mastery of the scoring process through multiple practice sessions

 - must take and pass a certification test verifying their mastery of accurate scoring processes every time they score